junckerlab/ctc-sop/README.md

 ## Materials ##
 - Outlet needle: 26 Ga blunt steel dispensing needle, beige (McMaster 75165A257)
 - Tubing: 1/32" ID, 3/32" OD (_e.g.,_ McMaster 5233K91)
-- All solutions which are not the sample should be filtered in order to limit dust.

 # CTC CAPTURE BY GRAVITY FILTRATION #

-*All solutions should be filtered/prepared using filtered PBS in order to reduce dust on the filters.*
+*All solutions should be filtered/prepared using filtered PBS in order to reduce dust on the filters.
+Wash the cartridges and o-rings with DW before use.*

 ## Coat Filters in BSA ##